Connect with others who understand.

 DISH Signs, Symptoms, and Complications

-DISH is a type of osteoarthritis that results in a process known as calcification (abnormal calcium buildup).
-Calcification in DISH affects the ligaments and connections between the vertebrae called the entheses (the connective tissue where the tendons and ligaments attach to the vertebrae).
+DISH is a type of osteoarthritis that causes calcification (abnormal calcium buildup).
+Calcification in DISH affects the ligaments and connections between the vertebrae (bones in the spine) called the entheses, the connective tissues where tendons and ligaments attach to bones.

-Spine stiffness and pain are typical symptoms of DISH.
-These symptoms commonly affect other areas, too, like the elbows, knees, heels, and shoulders.
-A person with DISH may also experience morning stiffness and a reduced range of motion, particularly affecting the back and neck.
+Spinal stiffness and pain are typical symptoms of DISH.
+These symptoms can also affect other areas, like the elbows, knees, heels, and shoulders.
+Morning stiffness and a reduced range of motion, particularly in the back, are also common.

 Ankylosing Spondylitis Signs, Symptoms, and Complications

-Ankylosing spondylitis also affects the entheses of the spine.
-When AS inflammation erodes the connective tissues and bone, the immune system scrambles to repair it with new bone formation, called syndesmophytes (a type of bony growth in the ligaments).
+AS also affects the entheses of the spine.
+When AS inflammation erodes the connective tissues and bone, the immune system scrambles to repair it with new bone formation.
+This is called syndesmophytes (a type of bony growth in a ligament).
 These growths can lead to fusion of the spine, called ankylosis.

-AS usually causes pain, inflammation, and stiffness in the lumbar spine and in the sacroiliac joints (where the base of the spine meets the pelvis).
+AS usually causes pain, inflammation, and stiffness in the buttocks and lower back.
 In some cases, AS affects the spine in the neck and upper back, also causing cervical myelopathy.
-About half of people living with AS will also develop osteoporosis — a condition in which the bones become weakened, porous, and more prone to spinal fractures.
+Up to 62 percent of people living with AS will also develop osteoporosis, a condition that weakens bones and makes them more prone to fractures, especially in the spine.

-AS pain, inflammation, and reduced range of motion can affect multiple areas of the body, including the hips, shoulders, and some peripheral joints (joints that are farther from the center of the body).
-In some cases, AS can also cause signs and symptoms in the gastrointestinal tract, rib cage, jaw, eyes, or the heart and lungs.
-Morning stiffness is another typical symptom of living with ankylosing spondylitis.
+AS pain, inflammation, and reduced range of motion can affect many areas of the body.
+This includes the hips, shoulders, and some peripheral joints (joints that are farther from the center of the body).
+In some cases, AS can also cause signs and symptoms in the gastrointestinal tract, eyes, or skin.

 Differential Diagnosis: DISH or AS?

-When both diseases are in advanced symptomatic phases, however, they have much in common: AS and DISH are both forms of arthritis that can produce new bone formation in the spine.
+AS and DISH have overlapping symptoms, which can sometimes lead to misdiagnosis.
+However, they are different conditions with distinct causes and progression.
+When both diseases are in advanced stages, they have a lot in common.
+AS and DISH are both forms of arthritis that can produce new bone formation in the spine.
 Both conditions can involve the tendons, ligaments, and entheses.
-Both conditions can also cause back pain, a reduced range of motion, myelopathies, and morning stiffness.
-Over time, these conditions can both lead to a stooped posture.
+They can also both cause back pain, a reduced range of motion, myelopathies, and morning stiffness.

 Medical History: Risk Factors for DISH

-A person’s family and personal medical histories can be helpful in the differential diagnosis of DISH and AS.
+Your family and personal medical history can be helpful to differentiate DISH from AS.
 The cause of DISH is still unknown, but advanced age and obesity are risk factors.
-A diagnosis of DISH is also more likely when an individual has a medical history of metabolic disorders such as type 2 diabetes or metabolic syndrome.
-The use of certain acne medications, such as Claravis (isotretinoin), is also known to increase the risk of developing DISH.
+A diagnosis of DISH is also more likely if you have a medical history of metabolic disorders such as diabetes.
+The use of certain acne medications, such as isotretinoin (Claravis), is also known to increase the risk of developing DISH.

 Risk Factors for Ankylosing Spondylitis

-Physical examinations, radiographic imaging, and blood tests are all part of the differential diagnosis of AS and DISH.
+Physical examinations, radiographic imaging, and blood tests are all part of diagnosing AS and DISH.
 A rheumatologist will typically perform a physical exam to check for decreased range of motion and other abnormalities.
-They will usually conduct blood tests to look for inflammatory markers in the blood to support a diagnosis of AS.
+They’ll usually conduct blood tests to look for inflammatory markers in the blood to support a diagnosis of AS.

-The pelvic and spinal abnormalities seen on radiographs (X-ray images) differ greatly between AS and DISH.
-New bone formations may show up in similar locations on images of both conditions, but the following criteria suggested by researchers highlight some helpful distinctions:
+The pelvic and spinal abnormalities that appear on X-ray images differ between AS and DISH.
+New bone formations may show up in similar locations on images of both conditions.
+The following are some differences between DISH vs. AS on X-ray:

 • In AS, vertebrae fuse through the middle.
 In DISH, the connection develops around the outside of the joint.

-Thanks to radiographic imaging, DISH and AS can be identified separately, even if a person is living with both conditions.
+Thanks to X-ray imaging, DISH and AS can be identified separately, even if someone has both conditions.
+Another important tool is MRI, which can be used to look for early changes in sacroiliac joints.

 Treatments for DISH and AS